Brand Name: Xarelto

 Discontinuation for surgery or other procedures

-- Stop rivaroxaban at least 24 hours before procedure
+- Stop rivaroxaban at least 24 hours before the procedure

 - Restart rivaroxaban after surgery/procedure as soon as adequate hemostasis is established